MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnd.md

 # Enrichment of company profiles with Dun & Bradstreet (preview)

 Dun & Bradstreet provides commercial data, analytics, and insights for businesses.
 It enables customers with unified customer profiles for companies to enrich their data.
-Enrichments include more attributes such as DUNS number, company size, location, industry, and more.
+Enrichments include attributes such as DUNS number, company size, location, industry, and more.

 ## Prerequisites